f-heeger/Reproducible-Science/conda.md

     - bioconductor-mgsa=1.38.0
 ~~~

-The environment can be create form this file with the command:
+The environment can be created from this file with the command:
 ~~~sh
 conda env create --file exampleEnv.yaml
 ~~~